 Force Multiplying Security

 In 2012 I wrote the draft of a post entitled “Deploying Security The Special Operations Way”.
 The post never saw the light of the day because, at the time, the concept was rather hard to implement.
-However, I encoded some of the concepts in The Recipes Of Security, The Art Of Adversarial Simulation, and The Principles Of Security.
+However, I encoded some of the concepts in the Security Operating Model, The Recipes Of Security, The Art Of Adversarial Simulation, and The Principles Of Security.

 It makes sense to write about this now.
 Security is pervasive in everything we do, and, well, things need to be simplified; we are drowning in complexity.